Jiazhou-Bi/BTC-Price-Prediction/README.md

 ## Repository Structure
 ├── data/

+│   ├── 00-simulated_data/             # Simulated datasets according to some logics

 │   ├── 01-raw_data/                   # Raw datasets as extracted from Binance

-│   ├── 02-cleaned_data/    # Cleaned and preprocessed datasets
+│   ├── 02-analysis_data/              # Cleaned and preprocessed datasets

-├── models/                 # Saved models (LSTM, RNN, XGBoost) ├── notebooks/              # Jupyter notebooks for data analysis and modeling ├── scripts/                # Python scripts for data extraction, cleaning, and modeling ├── write-up/               # Documentation and findings from the project ├── requirements.txt        # Python dependencies for the project └── README.md               # Overview of the project and instructions
+│   ├── 03-lagged_differences_data/    # Extra feature added for the datasets

+├── model/                             # Saved models (LSTM, RNN, XGBoost)

+├── other/

+│   ├── graphs/                       # Graphs generated for data analysis (WIP)

+│   ├── llm_usage/                    # Recorded usages of llm

+├── paper/                            # The write-up of this project.
+It contains the detailed report.

+├── scripts/                          # Python scripts for data extraction, cleaning, and modeling, etc.

+├── requirements.txt        # Python dependencies for the project (not done yet)

+└── README.md               # Overview of the project and instructions